orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 ---

 descriptions, definitions, lazy functions, unresolved pointers, non-committal ignorance, awaiting function execution, questions, ..., conjectures.
 Or: We can point to things to which we don't yet have any (or a definitive) answer.
-Take for instance an extreme of saying: "Whatever this direction is, you need to follow it completely":

 - Traversal: Arbitrarily branching, stepwise, superposed, ..., partial traversal & equivalences
 - Superposing Languages: Simultaneously having 'different levels of abstraction', superposing operators, 'multiple abstraction implementations', ..., simulation